 Economy of Ontario

-Ontario has been the hub of numerous economic, social, and political activities in a way or another.
+Ontario has been the hub of numerous economic, social, and political activities in one way or another.
 Moreover, the federal government acts as the sole-largest employer of Ontarians.

 For more than 130 years, the mining industry has played the primary role in driving the economy of the province, with supplies of over 30 metals and minerals across the world.
 The major rivers in the province generate much of the nation’s electricity and have further created many employment opportunities in the hydroelectric energy field.

-Fruit farming and production of small grains are other economic activities practiced in Southern Ontario due to the abundance of fertile ground, especially near to the Niagara Peninsula.
+Fruit farming and the production of small grains are other economic activities practiced in Southern Ontario due to the abundance of fertile ground, especially near the Niagara Peninsula.